 Terry might have persuaded some one to start commuting by bike, despite what originally appeared to be an article that presented cycling in a negative light, Safety in Numbers starts here.

-There is further information on how to influence the media as a local CTC campaigner and engage them with your local campaigns.
+There is further information on how to influence the media as a local Cycling UK campaigner and engage them with your local campaigns.